vertueux/smov/management/board/README.md

 ## Installation

-You need to have ROS2 installed and theses packages provided by the default desktop installation below
+You need to have ROS2 installed and theses packages provided by the default desktop installation below:

 * **rclcpp, std_msgs, std_srvs, geometry_msgs**.
 * **rosidl_default_generators, rosidl_default_runtime**.